 - Aphrodisiac Early Chinese apothecaries revered bamboo for its aphrodisiac properties.
 The shoots, when eaten regularly, were said to strengthen libido and sexual stamina.
 Decoctions made of bamboo were taken to boost sexual virility and are even available now in powder form.

 - Heals Respiratory Diseases Black bamboo is used as a mucous purger and natural expectorant.
-It controls bacterial infections and disease of the lungs and enables the expulsion of mucous containing dead bacteria and toxins out of the body.
+It controls bacterial infections and diseases of the lungs and enables the expulsion of mucous containing dead bacteria and toxins out of the body.

 - Induces Labor In some countries bamboo leaves are used in traditional preparations to induce abortions in early pregnancy.
 In the last stage of pregnancy, they serve as a natural inducer to encourage labour contractions.
 It is used to promote the easy delivery of both the baby as well as the placenta and to prevent excessive bleeding following birth.

-- Anti-inflammatory Bamboo shoots possess anti-inflammatory characteristics, which can be used for topical application to reduce swelling, as well as for healing internal inflammations in all parts of the body, when taken internally.
-They contain analgesic and anti-inflammatory effects, and is used to treat ulcers in the body, as well as swollen injuries.
+- Anti-inflammatory Bamboo shoots possess anti-inflammatory characteristics, which can be used for topical application to reduce swelling, as well as for healing internal inflammations in all parts of the body when taken internally.
+They contain analgesic and anti-inflammatory effects and is used to treat ulcers in the body, as well as swollen injuries.

 - Natural Diuretic Bamboo is used to stimulate the smooth flow of urine for people with urinary troubles.
 The leaves can restore body fluid and are a natural diuretic, promoting bladder health.

-- Healthy Weight Loss A cup of bamboo shoot can keep you full and satiated for hours, yet it only contains 13 calories and less than 0.5 g of fat.
-Compare this to 1/2 a cup of french fries that has a whooping 365 calories, yet has insignificant nutritional properties and is not filling.
+- Healthy Weight Loss A cup of bamboo shoots can keep you full and satiated for hours, yet it only contains 13 calories and less than 0.5 g of fat.
+Compare this to 1/2 a cup of french fries that has a whopping 365 calories, yet has insignificant nutritional properties and is not filling.
 By eating nutrition-packed bamboo, unwanted cravings in the body are extinguished, further aiding with healthy weight loss.
 Bamboo is eaten steamed, cooked, in curries, as a side dish and more.

 - Strengthens Immune System Containing a powerhouse of nutrients and minerals, bamboo can provide the body with a strong supply of nourishment to strengthen the immune system.
 It is said eating it regularly decreases susceptibility to common colds and infections and wards of disease.
 They also help recovery from chronic infections and help replenish immune strength after prolonged use of antibiotics.